oracle/graal/substratevm/JFR.md

 ## Enabling JFR

-When JFR is included, JFR flags will be available at run time to enable the system and start a recording
+For native images with JFR included, flags will be available at run time to enable the system and start a recording

 Use `-XX:+FlightRecorder` to enable JFR and `-XX:StartFlightRecording` to start a recording.